mit-drl/Stereo-RCNN/README.md

 ## 0. Install

-This implementation is tested under Pytorch 1.0.0.
+This implementation is tested under Pytorch 1.6.0.
 To avoid affecting your Pytorch version, we recommend using conda to enable multiple versions of Pytorch.

 0.0.
-Install Pytorch:
+Install Pytorch: (Note: Also tested with just using pip for Docker)
 ```
     conda create -n env_stereo python=3.6
     conda activate env_stereo
-    conda install pytorch=1.0.0 cuda90 -c pytorch
+    conda install pytorch=1.6.0 -c pytorch
     conda install torchvision -c pytorch
 ```
 0.1.
 Other dependencies: